patarapolw/ankisync/README.md

 - Setting card statistics
 - Note ids to Card ids

+But of course, this is very unsafe compared to pure AnkiConnect.
+I will not hold liability to damage it may cost.

 ## Usage

 Please close your `Anki` application first before doing this!